apallier/addition-table-plan/README.md

 - 3D Printing layout (skp and stl)
 - Laser Cutting layout (svg)

-With theses files, you can make the pieces which get with the board.
+With theses files, you can make a board and the pieces going with.
-Then layout of the board is coming soon.